DataVault/datavault/README.md

 What
 ----
-A Jisc-funded project to create an archive service for Research Data.
-Funded under the 'Research at Risk' Data Spring programme.
+A Jisc-funded project to create an archive management service for Research Data.

+Funded under the 'Research at Risk' Data Spring programme between March 2015 and August 2016.

 Who
 ---